emilc1808-pixel/chat/README.md

 Bliq Programming Language – Overview

 Purpose:
-Bliq is a minimal, beginner-friendly interpreted programming language designed for simplicity.
-It focuses on easy syntax, variable substitution, basic control structures, and input/output.
+Bliq is a minimalist, beginner-friendly interpreted programming language.
+It has a very simple syntax and supports variables, input/output, conditions, and loops.

 Core Features

 Variables

-Declare and assign integers with set.

-Modify values with add and sub.

-Ask user input with ask.
+set creates a variable and assigns a value (integer).

+add increases the variable’s value.

+sub decreases the variable’s value.

+input asks the user for a value.

-Variables can be inserted into text using !name!.
+Variables can be inserted into text with !name!.

 Examples:

 set x 5
 add x 3
 sub x 2
-ask name
+input name
 say Hello !name!